Jewish & Latter-day Saint Academic Dialogue

 Methodology: Dialogues usually consist of three to four, close-doored academic sessions, one to two public sessions to give those interested an opportunity to stay informed of our discussions and to ask questions, and educational opportunities for the dialogue participants to learn about the religious practices and history on each side, including participating in worship services together.
 The academic sessions typically include two presentations/papers representing each side’s view on a particular topic, followed by open discussion among the dialogue participants.

-Previous Topics: Topics discussed thus far include: Sabbath beliefs and practices; Liturgy; Jewish/Mormon Political Views of Israel; Political Behaviors of Jews/Mormons in the United States; Mormons/Jews in Literature; Jews/Mormons in Cinema; Views on Covenant; Views on the Apostle Paul; Mormons/Jews in Interfaith Dialogue; Jewish/Mormon Practices to Emulate; Biblical Foundations of Mormon Self-Understanding.
-The publication above resulted from published papers that had originally been presented in the dialogues sessions.
+Previous Topics: Topics discussed thus far include: Sabbath beliefs and practices; Liturgy; Jewish/Latter-day Saint Political Views of Israel; Political Behaviors of Jews/Latter-day Saints in the United States; Latter-day Saints/Jews in Literature; Jews/Latter-day Saints in Cinema; Views on Covenant; Views on the Apostle Paul; Latter-day Saints/Jews in Interfaith Dialogue; Jewish/Latter-day Saint Practices to Emulate; Biblical Foundations of Latter-day Saint Self-Understanding; Life Cycle practices; Latter-day Saint doctrinal developments; Race relations in Judaism and in the Church; LGBTQ+ Inclusion for Jews/Latter-day Saints; Conversion in Judaism and the Church.
+The publication above resulted from published papers that had originally been presented in the dialogue sessions.

 Upcoming Plans and Topics

 Fall 2021 (October dialogue sessions via Zoom) Topics to be discussed include Theologies of Suffering for Jews/Latter-day Saints; Environmental Stewardship; Views on War, Peace, & Violence.